-P-EWS: Participatory Early Warning Systems - Pathways to support citizen science initiatives
+P-EWS: Participatory Early Warning Systems - Support citizen initiatives

-The paper arrives from Brazil and it has been edited by six skilled memebers of many National Centers of monitoring nature systems in South Amerca as follows:
+The paper arrives from Brazil and it has been edited by six skilled members of many National Centers of monitoring nature systems in South Amerca as follows:

 Victor Marchezini – Centro Nacional de Monitoramento e Alertas de Desastres Naturais, São José dos Campos, Brazil and Programa de Pós-Graduação em Cincia do Sistema Terrestre, Instituto Nacional de Pesquisas Espaciais, São José dos Campos, Brazil

 Flávio Eduardo Aoki Horita – Centro de Matemática Computação e Cognição, Universidade Federal do ABC, São Paulo, Brazil